BradleyCodeU/bradleycodeu.github.io/_gdad/unity1/UnityPlayerControl.md

 Stop when you get to Challenge 1 - Plane Programming, because that will be the next assignment.

+ADDITIONAL REQUIREMENTS:

+    - Main Camera MUST NOT be a child of the player vehicle
+    - MUST have 5 or more obstacles with RigidBodies
+    - MUST import an OBJ file... either the school logo OR some other OBJ file you found online
+    - Your demo video MUST demonstrate driving forward, driving backwards, turning left, turning right, and crashing into obstacles.

 Turn in a demo video of your finished PlayerControl project.

 Course link: